Inferture/NotBeatSaber/README.md

 ## PC setup

-Just download the release.zip and put your MP3s in the data folder.
+Just download the release.zip and put your MP3s in the NotBeatSaber_data folder.

 ## Switch setup

-Put the NotBeatSaber folder (that contains the data folder) at the root of your sdcard (you will need to have your musics in *sdcard*/NotBeatSaber/data) and launch the NotBeatSaber.nro (It's all theory though since I couldn't test with a modded switch yet, and you should be able to take the .nro out of the NotBeatSaber folder and put it elsewhere).
+Put the NotBeatSaber folder (that contains the NotBeatSaber_data folder and the executable) in the switch folder (you will need to have your musics in *sdcard*/switch/NotBeatSaber/NotBeatSaber_data) and launch the NotBeatSaber.nro (It was tested on a modded switch with Atmosphere 12.0.1).

-If you are using Ryujinx, use File-> Open Ryujinx folder and place the NotBeatSaber folder inside the sdcard folder (the hierarchy will be *Ryujinx folder*/sdcard/NotBeatSaber/data).
+If you are using Ryujinx, use File-> Open Ryujinx folder and place the NotBeatSaber_data folder inside the sdcard folder (the hierarchy will be *Ryujinx folder*/sdcard/NotBeatSaber/data).
 The location of the .nro shoudldn't matter.

-Note: for now, patterns made in the PC version don't seem to work on the switch but the ones made on the switch seem to work on PC.

 ## Controls: